venus-brock/rubidium_organ/README.md

 # Rubidium Organ

 Rubidium is a simple additive synthesizer plugin using VST3.
-Rubidium is still very early in development and thus is missing many key features, namely, envelopes, customizable intervals between oscillators, and support for DAW defined presets.
+Rubidium is still very early in development and thus is missing many key features, namely envelopes, customizable intervals between oscillators, and support for DAW defined presets.
 If you have any features that you would like to see in rubidium, feel free to create an issue with the "enhancement" tag.